-A MacDowell Fellow and MFA graduate, my writing has been published in The New York Times, The Sun, and in numerous literary journals and anthologies, including The Sun, The Gettysburg Review, The Alaska Quarterly Review, and Best Women’s Travel Writing 2009.
+A MacDowell Fellow and MFA graduate, my writing has been published in the New York Times and in numerous literary journals and anthologies, including The Sun, The Gettysburg Review, The Alaska Quarterly Review, and Best Women’s Travel Writing 2009.

-I’m working on a memoir about the gritty miracle of twin pregnancy, the story of my year of waiting without pants — first in doctors’ offices through IVF, then as a “high-risk” mom-to-be of multiples, and finally, in the hugeness of the last trimester.
+I’m working on a memoir about the gritty miracle of modern medical babymaking, the story of my year of waiting without pants — first in doctors’ offices through IVF, then as a “high-risk” mom-to-be of multiples, and finally, in the hugeness of the last trimester.

 I’m excited to be contributing regularly to The Huffington Post, and getting lots of feedback— from doctors, patients and parents alike—most recently on “20 Things I Wished I Could Say to My Fertility Doctor When I Was Her Patient,” and “A Twin Mom’s Post-Infertility Survivor Guilt.”

 “Her stories have heart, humor, and a keen eye for human foibles.”